 Amanda Brown: Could you tell us a little bit about our topic today?

-Ben Spackman: I’ve spent a lot of time teaching the Bible in various forms; I’ve done New Testament and Old Testament.
-I’ve taught a class on the book of Genesis twice, and one of the things that we always have to talk about is distinguishing different kinds of things within the Bible.
-A lot of times Mormons approach the Bible and indeed all scripture as if it’s all the same kind of thing, and this is not really a justified assumption, but it’s a long one that we’ve had, and we’ve kind of inherited it from others.
+Ben Spackman: I’ve spent a lot of time teaching the Bible in various forms.
+I’ve done New Testament and Old Testament.
+I’ve taught a class on the book of Genesis twice.
+One of the things that we always have to talk about is distinguishing different kinds of things within the Bible.
+A lot of times Mormons approach the Bible and indeed all scripture as if it’s all the same kind of thing.
+This is not really a justified assumption, but it’s a long one that we’ve had.
+We’ve kind of inherited it from others.
 But when we get into the Bible, it’s a lot like a library.
 When you go to your library today or when you get onto Netflix, you notice that there are categories of things.
 Go to the library, and you have fiction versus nonfiction.
 If you get onto Netflix, you can go documentary, you can go sci-fi, you can go mystery, or you can go foreign film.
 These are all different genres — different kinds of things.
 When it comes to the Bible, the Bible also contains different kinds of things.
-In fact, Bible itself comes from a Greek word biblia, which means the “books.”
+In fact, the word Bible itself comes from a Greek word biblia, which means the books.
 The Bible was originally known as a collection of books; it was a library.
 Within that library, just like our libraries, there are different kinds of things.

 We haven’t always historically done a good job recognizing that there are different kinds of things within the covers of our quad and that leads to some misunderstandings and confusion and conflict.
-That’s kind of an overview that the Bible is a library, a collection, and learning how to recognize the different things within it is a first step towards understanding it better.
+That’s kind of an overview that the Bible is a library, or a collection.
+Learning how to recognize the different things within it is a first step towards understanding it better.
 That’s something I spend time on in my Institute classes — learning to recognize what we call genre.

-Amanda Brown: With this idea of different genres within the Bible that we consider one book sometimes, what’s the mindset behind that?
+Amanda Brown: What’s the thinking behind the idea of different genres within the Bible that we consider one book sometimes?

 Amanda Brown: Ben, what are some different genres of scripture and how do they change our opinion about this as a cohesive book?